BorowiecM127/LeNetFashionMnistBinarized/README.md

 ## Results
 Binarization had a negative impact on our model,
-causing loss of accuracy up to approx. 10%.
+causing loss of accuracy on up to approx. 10%, at least with training dataset.
 ![indeks6](https://user-images.githubusercontent.com/60842043/119614097-2b41af80-bdfe-11eb-8de8-533632461321.jpg)

+On test dataset loss of accuracy is less noticeable.
+Also, binarization has advantages in case of memory usage.
 For detailed results, please check paper.

 ## Starting an application